BrookaBrooke/Weeb-Roulette/journals/John_Kim.md

 ## Dec 02

 Today, I worked on:

+1. Started working on flushing out the animeList Page and started working on the card component to display each anime with the correct information.

 ## Dec 03

 Today, I worked on:

-1. Started working on flushing out the animeList Page and started working on the card component to display each anime with the correct information.
+1. Weekend

 ## Dec 04